sheabunge/footer-text/README.md

 You can use these shortcodes in the footer text editor:

 * `[last_modified]` the date that the current page was last modified on
-* `[page_link]` the full permalink of the current page, formatted
+* `[page_link]` the full permalink of the current page, formatted.
+The content wrapped in this shortcode will be used as the link text
 * `[year]` the current year eg: 2013

-Visit the [plugin homepage](http://bungeshea.com/plugins/footer-text/), or review it [GitHub](https://github.com/bungeshea/footer-text/).
+Visit the [plugin homepage](http://bungeshea.com/plugins/footer-text/), or review it on [WordPress.org](https://github.com/bungeshea/footer-text/).

 ## Installation

-1. Upload `footer-text.php` to the `/wp-content/plugins/` directory
+1. Upload the `footer-text` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Visit *Appearance > Footer Text* to write your awesome footer text
 1. Place the `footer_text()` template tag somewhere in your theme where you want the text displayed
 1. Visit site.
 Observe.

-If you'd like to bundle this file with a theme so users don't need to install this plugin as well, copy the `footer-text.php` file to your theme's directory, and include this code in your theme's `functions.php`:

-    include_once( get_template_directory_uri() . '/footer-text.php' );

 Then use the `footer_text()` template tag in your theme templates.